AriFordsham/GHCWiki/status/ghc-8.0.1.md

 ### In-flight, and likely to land in time

+- Simon PJ's `wip/spj-wildcard-refactor` branch, which refactors the handling of implicit binders and wildcards

 - Visible type application

 - Support for reasoning about kind equalities, which gives promotion of GADTs to kinds, kind families, heterogeneous equality (kind-indexed GADTs), and `* :: *`.
 There is some discussion in [DependentHaskell/Phase1](dependent-haskell/phase1), but that's very low-level.
 I (Richard) have no good user-oriented write-up yet, but there shouldn't be much in the way of new syntax -- just fewer type errors. ([ Phab:D808](https://phabricator.haskell.org/D808))